runatlantis/atlantis/runatlantis.io/blog/putting-the-dev-into-devops-why-your-developers-should-write-terraform-too.md

 }
 ```

-Devs understand code (surprise!) so it’s a lot easier for them to make those small changes.
+Devs understand code (surprise!) so it's a lot easier for them to make those small changes.

-Here’s the new workflow:
+Here's the new workflow:

 ![](/blog/putting-the-dev-into-devops/pic4.webp)